How to Dial Down the Worry

 We worry about different things.
 We worry about our daughters, marriage, job, parents, or money.

 Your daughter worries just as much as you but over different things.
 (Even if she acts like she doesn’t care about anything)

-She worries about her friends, boyfriend or no boyfriends.
-She worries if she’ll make the team or get in the college of her choice.
+She worries about her friends, boyfriend, or no boyfriends.
+She worries if she’ll make the team or get into the college of her choice.